yash04747/docs/docs/guides/advanced-wp-filesystem-proxy.md

 ```

 ### `unzip`
-This allows you to unzip an existing zip file to a new location.
+Unzips an existing zip file to a new location.

 ##### Arguments
 |name|type|required|description|